Clicks Group’s remuneration policy is aimed at driving a high-performance culture that creates sustainable value for shareholders.

 The reward principles of fair and responsible remuneration, market competitiveness, and pay-for-performance are entrenched in the policy.
 The policy is transparent and incorporates a pay framework that clearly differentiates between occupational levels and pay grades that facilitate remuneration benchmarking for each job within a skill pool.

 The remuneration mix includes a combination of monetary and non-monetary rewards for employees in exchange for their time, efforts, talent and performance at an individual, team and company level.

-Monetary rewards include annual guaranteed pay, variable pay such as short and long-term incentives that relate to performance to agreed targets, as well as other benefits.
+Monetary rewards include annual guaranteed pay, variable pay such as short-term and long-term incentives that relate to performance against agreed targets, as well as other benefits.

 Non-monetary rewards are less tangible and range from formal and informal recognition programmes, training and job rotation opportunities and exposure to stimulating work assignments, all of which are designed to motivate, affiliate and retain employees.

 Employees receive a total reward statement annually which provides a personalised comprehensive view of all their rewards.

 Pay levels are benchmarked on national and retail market benchmark data.
 The 2021 benchmarking process and the resultant pay framework was peer reviewed by independent reward consultant, 21st Century, who verified the accuracy of the benchmarking process and outcomes, as well as compliance to King IV.
 A market-related adjustment has been applied to the pay framework for 2022 and verified against survey benchmarks to ensure that the group’s pay remains competitive.
 Premiums are paid for scarce and critical skills such as pharmacy, buying and planning, finance and IT skills, based on the relevant market data.